Ducharmee/Movie-Java-Project/README.md

 # Movie-Java-
-b.
-Project Description (explain the what/why/how)
+Description:
 We will make a movie showtime application that will display the shotimes for your local theatre, we will do this by making a javaFx desktop application that uses user input for location that will than scrape the local theatre shotimes and titles and display them for the user.
 c.
+Deliverables:
-Deliverables (what you are going to deliver at the end of the semester) a functioning program which can scrape and display movie titles and showtimes in a streamlined fashion.
+a functioning program which can scrape and display movie titles and showtimes in a streamlined fashion.
 d.
 Plan (6 weeks from Oct 29 – Dec 7)
-- [x] 1.
+- [] 1.
 Build the layout for project the UML
-- [x] 2.
+- [] 2.
 Focus on the JavaFx portion with the inner working not build but being built in mind.
-- [x] 3.
+- [] 3.
 More JavaFx
-- [x] 4.
+- [] 4.
 Focus on the Jsoup scraping portion
-- [x] 5.
+- [] 5.
 More Jsoup
-- [x] 6.
+- [] 6.
 Streamline project fix bugs add little updates to GUI
-- [x] e.
+- [] e.
 Team members
 Elise Ducharme
 Justin Parker